 Alcohol Use Disorder (AUD) is a medical condition where alcohol use becomes problematic and causes extreme distress.
 Depending on your symptoms, the condition can be mild, moderate, or severe.
 Also, depending on your symptoms and diagnosed condition is your care and treatment plan.
 When it comes to treating AUD, each person has different needs.

 Some individuals with an AUD diagnosis are dependent on alcohol and experience intense withdrawal symptoms if they were to stop drinking alcohol all at once, or cold turkey.
 Withdrawal symptoms affect your mind and body.
 Both can be uncomfortable and even dangerous.
 This is where clinical alcohol detox is beneficial.

-Alcoholism Facts and Statistics
+Alcoholism and Withdrawal Facts and Statistics

 Most people are well aware of the fact it can be hazardous to consume an excessive amount of alcohol.
 However, it can be eye-opening to become familiar with some alcoholism facts and statistics.

 - Over 86 percent of U.S. adults have drunk alcohol at least once.